ChristophePhillips/CurriculumVitae/myCV.md

 - Member of several Ph.D. evaluation committees
     - in Belgium: at ULiège (in the School of Engineering, Psychology, and Medicine) and University of Ghent, Belgium;
     - abroad: Maastricht University (Netherlands), INRIA (France), University of Birmingham and Kings College London (UK);
-- 2020 - now. member of the Editorial Board for the OA journal ["Aperture"](https://ohbm-aperture.github.io/) driven by [OHBM](https://www.humanbrainmapping.org/);
+- 2020 - now. member of the Editorial Board for the OA journal ["Aperture Neuro"](https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=4100) driven by [OHBM](https://www.humanbrainmapping.org/);
 - 2021 - now.
 Associate Editor for the journal [Frontiers in Neuroscience - Brain Imaging Methods](https://www.frontiersin.org/journals/all/sections/brain-imaging-methods)
 - 2017 - now. handling Editor for the journal ["Scientific Reports"](https://www.nature.com/srep/).
 - Article reviewing for several journal such as NeuroImage, Human Brain Mapping, Frontiers in Neuroscience, Scientific Reports,...